Zematus/Worlds/Modding Guide/Guides/cultural_preferences_modding_guide.md

 # Cultural Preferences Modding Guide

-Cultural Preferences modding files are located within the **Preferences** folder.
+Cultural Preferences scripting mod files are located within the **Preferences** folder.
 To be valid, mod files must have the **.json** extension and have the following file structure:

 #### File Structure
-Note: .json files do not support comments.
-Remove texts enclosed within double dashes '--'
+Note: *.json* files do not support comments.
+Remove texts enclosed within double dashes `--`

 ```
 {